Meet Ean Underdown, Service Desk Engineer. He joined the team in August and has 8 years in the industry, so our customers are in safe hands.

 I like to spend as much time as I can with my family.
 I have a one-year-old boy and watching him experience the world for the first time is breathtaking.

 When he’s not taking up all my time, I love to game and build computers.
 I’m not sick of IT by the end of the day and I can genuinely hand on heart say I got to turn my passion into a career.
-So I don’t just switch off being an IT engineer when leaving the office – I continue to take computers apart and put them back together again!
+So I don’t just switch off being a service desk engineer when leaving the office – I continue to take computers apart and put them back together again!
 My wife is also a gamer, and we play PC games together as well as cooperative board games when we can.